Reviewable/Reviewable/docs/repositories.md

 *   **Green** — The repo is connected and healthy.
 Reviewable will automatically create and update reviews for all open PRs and insert a link to the review into the description for each PR.
 (You can customize this latter behavior in the [settings](#repo-settings), but must do so _before_ connecting the repo!)
 *   **Red** — The repo was connected, but the connection is now broken.
 Look for the error message on this page.
 Though some reviews may be created under this condition, it is necessary to fix the problem to ensure all reviews function properly.

-?> It is entirely safe to connect or disconnect from a repo at any time without risk of data loss.
-After a review is created, it will not be affected by this toggle.

 You must have repo admin permissions to connect or disconnect a repo.
 Connecting to a private organizational repo may cause you to automatically begin the 30-day free trial.

+It is entirely safe to connect or disconnect a repo at any time without risk of data loss.
+After a review is created, it will not be affected by this toggle.

+?> If you previously connected repos, but later revoked the authorization for Reviewable, you will need to re-authorize access to maintain the connection.
+You will see messages at the top of the repo page that prompt you to take action.

 !> If a user has connected a repo but later leaves an organization, it will be necessary for another admin to toggle the repo off and then on to assume control of the connection.
 (Reviewable will send a warning email to the original connector if it detects this situation.)